 • Energy efficiency

-If this doesn’t fix the issue, your drain pan may be rusty or have a broken condensate pump.
-Replacing your pan or pump requires a pro, so contact us at 561-270-6228 for help.
+If this doesn’t resolve the problem, your drain pan may be rusty or have a broken condensate pump.
+Replacing your pan or pump requires a professional, so call us at 561-270-6228 for help.

-Your air conditioner needs coolant to transfer heat.
-If your air conditioner was put in before 2011, it likely uses R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and create leaks.
+Your air conditioner relies on coolant to transfer heat.
+If your air conditioner was installed before 2011, it probably uses R-22 Freon.
+As time passes, chemicals in Freon can eat away at metal and create leaks.

 • Bubbling or hissing sounds near the air conditioner